orsnaro/Discord-Bot-Ai/README.md

 *  [ ] complete track/songs queue class and it's two commands look(https://stackoverflow.com/questions/61276362/how-to-play-the-next-song-after-first-finished-discord-bot)

 *  [ ] tutorial video on all bot features and how to use and invite it to you server ( 2 videos short & long  )

-*  [ ] converte all command to be hybrid (works in legacy style and new slash command style) -> use discord's new paradigm 'interaction based system'

 *  [ ] make command groups or cogs